Check Your FICO® Score For Free

 A good FICO® Score is important, because it could lead to lower rates on your loans and credit cards.

-Because the scores are based on your credit information, you can always improve your score by making payments on time, lowering your debt, and limiting the number of credit cards you have.
+Because the scores are based on your credit information, you can always help your score by making payments on time, lowering your debt, and limiting the number of credit cards you have.

 How is a FICO® Score calculated?